PrajeetBohara/Robotic-Hand-with-Computer-Vision/README.md

 Hardware Requirements
-MG90S positional servo
+-MG90S positional servo
-Arduino Uno
+-Arduino Uno

 Setup and Execution Steps

 1.Assemble the Circuit:
 Refer to the provided circuit diagram to connect your MG90S servo to the Arduino Uno.